aws-samples/twingraph/README.md

 <p align="center">Figure 2: Challenges in Designing Orchestrators</p>

-The examples highlighted in the next section provide an overview of the capabilities of TwinGraph.
+The examples highlighted in the next section provide an overview of how to use TwinGraph.

 ### Supported Operating Systems:
 * Linux